 Playing music can reduce stress in dogs.
 There are specific genres that are known to be relaxing—for instance, reggae and soft rock.
 Before you leave the house, turn on a mellow playlist for your pooch, so they can enjoy the music for a bit.

 Give them a special treat

 Before you leave to go to work, or your kids go to school, give your dog a treat or a special chew toy that they can occupy themselves with.
 Make sure it’s one of their favorites—that way, they’ll have an even better time when you’re gone.

 This may not be an option for everyone, which is understandable, but for those who can, consider getting another pet or dog.
 Having two dogs comes with more work and responsibility—however, they can keep each other company and have lots of fun, resulting in two very happy pups.

 Hire a pet sitter or dog walker

 Get a dog walker or a pet sitter to help break up the stress and monotony of hours spent alone.
-You can ask them to check up your bud for a little bit, take them on a walk or play fetch with them.
+You can ask them to check up on your bud for a little bit, take them on a walk, or play fetch with them.
 Some pets just need a little extra help during the transition.